nosisky/docker-node/README.md

 2. Open a command prompt at the root of the application's folder.

-3. Run `docker-compose build`

-4. Run `docker-compose up`
+3. Run `docker-compose up`

-5. Run `docker ps -a` and note the ID of the Node container

-6. Run `docker exec -it <nodeContainerID> sh` (replace <nodeContainerID> with the proper ID) to sh into the container

-7. Type `exit` to leave the sh session

-8. Navigate to http://localhost:3000 (http://192.168.99.100:3000 if using Docker Toolbox) in your browser to view the site.
+4. Navigate to http://localhost:3000 (http://192.168.99.100:3000 if using Docker Toolbox) with any app to interact with the API.
 This assumes that's the IP assigned to VirtualBox - change if needed.

 #### Environment variables
 A few things to note about environment varibales.